 “Knight without Armor” was the catalyst of a very close and trusted collaboration between Rózsa and Korda on a number of well received films including “The Four Feathers” (1939), “That Hamilton Woman” (1941) and “Lydia” (1941).
 The assignment on “The Thief of Bagdad” (1940) would be a fortuitous one for Rózsa.
 When war broke out in Europe, the cast and crew of the film was transferred to the United States to shoot additional scenes.
 The composer sensed that his future in the art of film music was in America.
 When Korda’s production company returned to England, he decided to remain to the United States.
 A great career was about to unfold in America, a career that spanned several decades and discernible stylistic changes.
 By having a close look at Rózsa’s filmography, we can break up his film composing credits into four creative periods: the oriental/exotic/fantasy period (“The Thief of Bagdad” and “The Jungle Book”), the psychological period (“The Lost Weekend” and “Spellbound”), the film noir/gangster period (“The Killers” and “Naked City”) and the last one, the historical/Roman/epic period (“Quo Vadis” and “Ben-Hur”).
 Each period portrays a different musical virtuosity and displays Rózsa’s enormous expertise in all these musical topics.

 Alexander Korda’s lavish oriental fantasy in Technicolor “The Thief of Bagdad” (1940) was the production that was really the first true showcase for the extraordinary film scoring talents of Miklós Rózsa.
-The score, set to a visual tapestry of genies, wizards, flying horses and magically airborne carpets, is among the most wondrous of his career and a landmark in symphonic scoring for films.
 It really is foreground rather than background music.
 Leitmotifs abound and exotic atmosphere is omnipresent in the richly textured conceptions, but most important is Rózsa’s vibrant singing lyricism.
 Another exceptional case of film scoring in the exotic vein was the Korda version of “The Jungle Book” (1942).
 Rózsa composed in the manner of authentic Indian ragas for the Hindu scenes and wrote characteristic and diatonic music for the main part of the film.
 The approach is operatic; each of the principal characters, whether animal or human, has an individual motif.
 The main theme is that of the jungle – depicting the eternity and vastness of nature.
 The composer adapted his music from the film for a 28-minute concert suite with narration (based on Rudyard Kipling’s original writings).
 This historical release is well known as the first American film score to be commercially recorded by a major company.

 Rózsa’s first contract with a major Hollywood studio came at Paramount in 1943.
 It soon was evident that Rózsa’s approach to writing departed markedly from the norm.
 He engaged in copious research into the background of a film’s subject matter and characterization before ever committing a single note to paper. Τo the consternation of the studio executives, he often found the use of non-melodic sound and unconventional instrumentation to be most appropriate.
 When it was pointed out by the head of Paramount’s music department that the score for “Double Indemnity” (1944) was anything but “attractive”, Rózsa shot back that the film was about ugly people doing vicious things to each other and the music reflected precisely that.
 Paramount’s music director was furious, but Rózsa enjoyed the support of the director Billy Wilder, and the music remained as Rózsa wanted.
 The film was a huge success.
 Rózsa received an Oscar nomination for it and thereafter he was granted a degree of creative freedom few other film composers enjoyed.